Exploring The Link Between Irritable Bowel Syndrome (IBS) And Anxiety

 Research suggests a link between IBS and anxiety because of the gut-brain axis.
 If you’ve picked up on a potential correlation between your stress levels and symptoms of irritable bowel syndrome (IBS), treating your anxiety and any depression comorbidities may result in IBS relief as well.
 You can get started by connecting with a licensed therapist in your local area or online to seek treatment.

-How do you control IBS from anxiety?
+How do you control anxiety-related IBS symptoms?

 Although the relationship between IBS and anxiety is not fully understood, people often find that stress and anxiety seem to make their IBS symptoms worse.
-Finding ways to manage stress and reduce anxiety may help reduce symptoms of IBS.
-Some strategies that may be helpful include:
+This may be due to the brain-gut axis, which links emotional and digestive health.
+Elevated anxiety levels, especially during stressful life events, can trigger or worsen symptoms like bloating or discomfort.
+Finding ways to manage stress and reduce anxiety, especially in individuals who also experience anxiety or have comorbid depression, may help reduce symptoms of IBS and improve overall quality of life.

 Doing relaxation training exercises, like box breathing and progressive muscle relaxation